Esoterical/voron_canbus/toolhead_updating.md

 Once you are at this stage you can flash the deployer.bin by running:

-`python3 ~/katapult/scripts/flashtool.py -i can0 -u b6d9de35f24f -f ~/katapult/out/deployer.bin`
+`python3 ~/katapult/scripts/flashtool.py -i can0 -u yourtoolheaduuid -f ~/katapult/out/deployer.bin`

 and your Katapult should update.